-RESPECT Action Deliverable Achieved by Responsibility 6.
-Strengthen respect for Aboriginal Councillors and Council employees to be invited to the annual NAIDOC Flag Raising Ceremony and NAIDOC March.
-July 2021, 2022 Reconciliation Action Plan Officer and Torres Strait Islander cultures and histories by Invite Youth Council to attend the annual NAIDOC Flag Raising Ceremony and to participate in the annual NAIDOC March.
-July 2021, 2022 Reconciliation Action Plan Officer celebrating NAIDOC week.
+RESPECT Act tion Deliverable Achieved by Responsibility respe Strengthen respect for Aboriginal Councillors and Council staff to be invited to the annual NAIDOC Flag Raising Ceremony and NAIDOC March.
+July 2020-2021 Reconciliation Action Plan Officer and Torres Strait Islander cultures and histories by Invite Youth Council to attend the annual NAIDOC Flag Raising Ceremony and to participate in the annual NAIDOC March.
+July 2020-2021 Reconciliation Action Plan Officer celebrating NAIDOC week.
 Community Development Officers to deliver at least one creative event annually and incorporate other internal stakeholders.
-July 2021, 2022 Manager Engagement & Partnerships Review HR policies and marketing procedures to remove barriers to employees participating in NAIDOC Week.
-April 2021 GM People, Culture & Safety Create awareness and encourage Council employees to participate in NAIDOC Events that aim to build respect for Aboriginal and Torres Strait Islander people cultures and histories.
-July 2021, 2022 Reconciliation Action Plan Officer 7.
-Incorporate traditional and contemporary Aboriginal and/or Torres Strait Islander Identify and deliver at least one major creative event annually to incorporate traditional and contemporary Aboriginal and/or Torres Strait Islander cultural activities.
-This can include but not limited to: July Manager Events & Entertainment cultural activities into our major • Luminous 2021, 2022 creative events program • Eco-Fest May 2021, 2022 · Citizenship Ceremony June 2021, 2022
+July 2020-2021 Manager Engagement & Partnerships Review HR policies and procedures to remove barriers to staff participating in NAIDOC Week.
+December 2020 GM People, Culture & Safety Create awareness and encourage Council staff to participate in NAIDOC Events that aim to build respect for Aboriginal and Torres Strait Islander peoples cultures and histories.
+July 2020-2021 Reconciliation Action Plan Officer

+RESPECT Action Deliverable Achieved by Responsibility Incorporate traditional and contemporary Aboriginal and/or Torres Strait Islander cultural activities into our major Identify and deliver at least one major creative event annually to incorporate traditional and contemporary Aboriginal and/or Torres Strait Islander cultural activities.
+This can include but not limited to: • Luminous July 2020, 2021 Manager Events & Entertainment creative events program • Eco-Fest May 2021, 2022 • Citizenship Ceremony June 2021, 2022 RESPECT Action Deliverable Achieved by Responsibility 8.
+Identify agreed public places of significance in the region to highlight the histories, cultures and traditions of Port Curtis Coral Coast (PCCC) first nations Bailai, Gooreng Gooreng, Gurang and Taribelang Bunda peoples Consult with GRC representatives and First Nations Byellee, Gooreng Gooreng, Gurang and Taribelang Bunda peoples to identify key places for the provision of informative signage.
+May 2021 Reconciliation Action Plan Officer

-RESPECT Action Deliverable Achieved by Responsibility 8.
-Identify agreed public places of significance in the region to highlight the histories, cultures and traditions of Port Curtis Coral Coast (PCCC) first nations Bailai, Gooreng Gooreng, Gurang and Taribelang Bunda people Consult with GRC representatives and First Nations Byellee, Gooreng Gooreng, Gurang and Taribelang Bunda people to identify key places for the provision of informative signage.
-May 2021 Reconciliation Action Plan Officer 9.
-Investigate and provide Aboriginal Develop, implement and communicate a cultural learning strategy for our employees.
-May 2021 GM People, Culture & Safety and/or Torres Strait Islander cultural learning and development Support the PCCC First Nations Byellee, Gooreng Gooreng, Gurang and Taribelang Bunda people to develop a publication highlighting their history and culture.
-December 2021 Reconciliation Action Plan Officer Conduct a review of cultural learning needs within our organisation.
-August 2021 Reconciliation Action Plan Officer Engage local Traditional Owners to develop face to face cultural awareness training for Councillors and our Executive Leadship Team.
-Engage local Traditional Owners to contribute to the development of a possible online cultural awareness training module for GRC employees.
-April 2021 GM People, Culture & Safety 10.
-Create opportunities to promote local Aboriginal and/or Torres Strait Islander culture to our wider community Engage and collaborate with local Aboriginal and/or Torres Strait Islander artists to design themed corporate shirts available to all employees as part of the corporate uniform.
+RESPECT Act tion Deliverable Achieved by Responsibility 9.
+9. Investigate and provide Aboriginal Develop, implement and communicate a cultural learning strategy for our staff.
+May 2021 GM People, Culture & Safety and/or Torres Strait Islander cultural learning and development Develop a publication highlighting the history and culture of the PCCC First Nations Byellee, Gooreng Gooreng, Gurang and Taribelang Bunda peoples.
+December 2021 Reconciliation Action Plan Officer development Conduct a review of cultural learning needs within our organisation.
+August 2021 Reconciliation Action Plan Officer Engage local Traditional Owners to develop cultural awareness face to face training that increases understanding and appreciation of the culture, history and achievements of Aboriginal and Torres Strait Islander people.
+Engage local Traditional Owners to contribute to the development of an online cultural awareness training module for Councillors and GRC employees.
+2020-2022 GM People, Culture & Safety RESPECT Act tion Deliverable Achieved by Responsibility 10.
+Create opportunities to promote local Aboriginal and/or Torres Strait Islander culture to our wider community Engage and collaborate with local Aboriginal and/or Torres Strait Islander artists to design themed corporate shirts available to all staff as part of the corporate uniform.
 April 2022 Reconciliation Action Plan Officer